wp-plugins/tdo-mini-forms/Readme.txt

 === Plugin Name ===
 Contributors: the_dead_one
 Donate link: http://tinyurl.com/yvgcs9
-Tags: anonymous, posting, users, post, form, admin, submit, submissions, unregistered users Requires at least: 2.3
+Tags: anonymous, posting, users, post, form, admin, submit, submissions, unregistered users, uploads, downloads, categories, tags
+Requires at least: 2.3
 Tested up to: 2.3
-Stable Tag: 0.72
+Stable Tag: 0.8

 This plugin allows you to add a form to your website that allows your readers (including non-registered) to submit posts.